mcronberg/serialdate/README.md

 ## Usage

 *   **Date to Excel**: Input a specific date and time to generate the corresponding Excel serial number.
+You can also paste dates directly - the app intelligently parses various formats based on your selected language (e.g., `25-11-2025` for Danish, `11/25/2025` for English, or ISO `2025-11-25` for all).
 *   **Excel to Date**: Enter a serial number (e.g., `45614.5`) to retrieve the human-readable date and time.
+Decimal separators are automatically normalized - you can paste `45614,5` and it will be converted to the correct format.
 *   **Theme**: Toggle between light and dark mode (defaults to system preference).
 *   **Localization**: Switch the interface language between English, Danish, Norwegian, Swedish, and German via the toggle button.
+The date format detection adapts to your selected language.
 *   **Reference Table**: Consult the dynamic table for quick lookup of common past and future dates and their serial equivalents.
+Click any Excel value to copy it to clipboard.